• Careers at WPIC

 Many Western supplement brands start the China omega-3 conversation in the wrong place.
 The same questions keep circling: Do consumers in China care about fish oil?
 Is awareness high enough?
 Has the category already peaked?
 Sensible questions on paper.
 Outdated ones in practice.

-WPIC’s Discripto® data tells a different story.
-China’s online supplement sales revenue reached 17.6 billion RMB (about US$2.54 billion) in 2025 after more than a decade of double-digit growth.
-Within that sits omega-3 fish oil, now a US$1.03 billion category in crossborder e-commerce alone, growing roughly 25% year-on-year in 2025.
-That is not the profile of a market slowing down.
+WPIC’s Discripto® dataset shows a different reality.
+China’s online supplement sales reached RMB 17.6 billion (US$2.54 billion) in 2025 after more than a decade of double-digit growth.
+Within that sits omega-3 fish oil, now a US$1.03 billion category in crossborder e-commerce alone, growing roughly 25% year-on-year.
+This is not a market slowing down.

 Growth, however, has not made outcomes predictable.
 Demand keeps rising, yet brand performance remains uneven.
 Some operators accelerate.
 Others stall.
 The difference rarely comes down to who has the purest formulation or the prettiest softgel.